ruyakubu/rai-dashboard-workshop/docs/lab3-data-analysis/data-analysis-table-view.md

 ![Data analysis table view](/img/tutorial/6-da-table-view.png "Data analysis table view")

-In our Diabetes Hospital Readmission use case, the Table view confirms the False Positive rates we saw in the Model Overview: Dataset cohort section.
-The record count from the Table shows that there 55 False Positive record where the patients are readmitted, but the model predicted not readmitted.
+In our Diabetes Hospital Readmission use case, the Table view confirms the False Negative rates we saw in the Model Overview: Dataset cohort section.
+The record count from the Table shows that there 55 False Negative record where the patients are readmitted, but the model predicted not readmitted.
 There are 20 True Negative records where the patients were readmitted, and the model correctly predicted readmit.
-FP rate = 55/55+20 = 0.733.
 This is beneficial to be able to review the raw data for your cohort to see what the true vs predicted outcome are for your sample data.
 In addition, you can view common feature attributes for one class vs another.